History and Archaeology of Ancient Arabia

 Arabia

-The Arabian peninsula, simplified Arabia, is a peninsula of Western Asia situated northeast of Africa on the Arabian plate.
+Ancient Arabia or the Arabian peninsula, is a geographical region of Western Asia situated northeast of Africa on the Arabian plate.
 From a geographical perspective, it is considered a subcontinent of Asia.
-Before the modern era, it was divided into four distinct regions: Hejaz (Tihamah), Najd (Al-Yamama), Southern Arabia (Hadhramaut) and Eastern Arabia.
-The history of the Arabian Peninsula goes back to the beginnings of human habitation in Arabia up to 130,000 years ago.
+Before the modern era, it was divided into four distinct regions: Hejaz (Tihamah), Najd (al-Yamama), Southern Arabia (Hadhramaut) and Eastern Arabia.
+The history of the Ancient Arabia or the Arabian Peninsula goes back to the beginnings of human habitation in Arabia up to 130,000 years ago.

 The Ubar or Wubar, also known as the Iram of the Pillars (إرَم ذَات ٱلْعِمَاد) is a lost city, region or tribe mentioned in the Qur'an.
-The identification of Wadi Rum with Iram and the tribe of ‘Ad, mentioned in the Qur’an, has been proposed by scholars who have translated Thamudic and Nabataean inscriptions referring to both the place Iram and the tribes of ‘Ad and Thamud by name.
+Ubar is the subject of both legend and myth in Arabian folklore.
+It is said to have been a wealthy and prosperous city known for its trade, but it allegedly vanished into the desert sands due to the sinful behavior of its inhabitants.
+The identification of Wadi Rum with Iram and the tribe of ‘Ad, mentioned in the Quran, has been proposed by scholars who have translated Thamudic and Nabataean inscriptions referring to both the place Iram and the tribes of ‘Ad and Thamud by name.

 The Arabian Peninsula is located in the continent of Asia.
 The most prominent feature of the peninsula is desert.
 In total seven countries constitue the Arabian Peninsula in the modern day.